abchate/devops-todo-app/README.md

 - Frontend uses Vite with hot module replacement
 - Backend uses nodemon for auto-reloading
-- Tests use Jest and React Testing Library
+- Tests use Jest, React Testing Library, and K6
+- Prometheus and Grafana for real-time monitoring during development